-Many years ago at a secretarial lunch our team of personal assistants were asked to participate in an interesting exercise.
+Many years ago at a secretarial lunch our team of personal assistants were asked to participate in team building exercise.

 We were asked to anonymously write a few words about each person at the table on a small piece of paper.
 Ultimately each person would end up with a pile of comments about themselves in front of them.